piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 A: It's brand new.

 Q: Who will use the app?\
-A: It will be a global app available freely to anyone.
+A: It will be a global app that is available freely to anyone.

 Q: What document types do we need to store?\
 A: Text files, Word documents, images, videos, or anything the user wants.